 International students studying on an F1 or M1 student visa are required to maintain a full-time enrollment status throughout their program of study.
 Failure to do so will result in the student being out of status and will jeopardize the student's visa.
 In addition, dropping below full-time status will extend the student's anticipated completion date beyond the original anticipated completion date, which may also result in the international student being out of status.
-In cases of very specific exigent circumstances, an international student may apply for and be granted approval for a temporary reduction from full-time status.
-These specific exemptions involve certain academic difficulties or medical impairments, and they must be reported in a timely manner in order for the request for change of status to be approved.
+In cases of unusual extenuating circumstances such as severe academic difficulties or medical conditions, an international student may apply for and be granted approval for a temporary reduction from full-time status.
+Extenuating circumstances must be reported in a timely manner for the request for change of status to be approved.
 Details regarding these exemptions are available from the college's International Student Coordinator's Office.